SoilBGC-Datashare/sidb/data/Readme.md

           desc: "CO2 production rate measured at 22 degrees celsius, 10 % vwc, and 800 ppm"
 ```

 The number of variables `V` in this field must correspond to the number of variables in the `.csv` file.

+## Data
+The `data.csv` file for each entry in the database contains the time series of incubation data in a comma separated values format.
+The first column of the data file must contain the times at which CO<sub>2</sub> measurements were made.
+Subsequent columns must contain the respiration measurements.
+The format of the data is irrelevant (eg. units, order of treatments) as long as the relevant information to identify each respiration column is described in the `variables` field of the metadata file.